 Registration for all programs is required unless otherwise indicated.

-This year, all chosen titles will be Canadian in honour of Canada 150.
 The library offers several book clubs for you to choose from.
 Contact the library for more information.

 We are pleased to host many local author appearances throughout the year.
 Contact the library for the latest details.

 April 28: Reading/Q&A with local children’s author Mark Gunning

 Beginner Wood Carving with John Molinaro

 Saturday, April 21 at 11:00 a.m.
 Fee: $2.00

 April 23: I’ve done my DNA test – now what?